Communist Party USA: Counterintelligence

 In 1952, Jack and Morris Childs, together codenamed SOLO, became FBI informants.
-As high-ranking officials in the American Communist Party, they informed on the CPUSA for the rest of the Cold War, monitoring the Soviet funding.
+As high-ranking officials in the party, they informed on the CPUSA for the rest of the Cold War, monitoring the Soviet funding.
 They also traveled to Moscow and Beijing to meet USSR and PRC leadership.
 Jack and Morris Childs both received the Presidential Medal of Freedom in 1987 for their intelligence work.
-Morris's son stated, "The CIA could not believe the information the FBI had because the American Communist Party had links directly into the Kremlin."
+Morris's son stated, "The CIA could not believe the information the FBI had because the Communist Party of the USA had links directly into the Kremlin."

 According to intelligence analyst Darren E. Tromblay, the SOLO operation, and the Ad Hoc Committee, were part of "developing geopolitical awareness" by the FBI about factors such as the Sino-Soviet split.
 The Ad Hoc Committee was a group within CPUSA that circulated a pro-Maoist bulletin in the voice of a "dedicated but rebellious comrade."
 Allegedly an operation, it caused a schism within the CPUSA.